Abdulgafaar/feature_plus/README.md

 FeaturePlus
 ============
-Simple application CRUD application to add new features to a seemingly existent app.
+Simple CRUD application to add new features to a seemingly existent app.

 Tech Stack
 ----------